Parenting is daunting enough with a partner, but even more so if you’re a single mother going it alone on one income.

 Ohio Healthy Families guarantees coverage for basic health and long-term care services for Ohioans from low-income families — mostly uninsured families with children under age 19.

-As Ohio is expanding Medicaid coverage, Healthy Families is now available to all Ohioans age between 19-64 with income up to 138% of the federal poverty level (FPL).
+As Ohio is expanding Medicaid coverage, Healthy Families is now available to all Ohioans age between 19-64 with income up to 133% of the federal poverty level (FPL).3

 Healthy Start (also called SCHIP) provides health care coverage for children younger than age 19 and pregnant women who qualify based on income.
 For most families, it is free.
-Others may have co-pays of $1 to $3.
+For those with higher incomes, copayments typically range from $3 to $5.

-Healthy Start is open to children from families whose household income is 211% or less of the federal poverty level (FPL) or less than 205% for pregnant women.
+Healthy Start is open to uninsured children from families whose household income is 206% or less of the federal poverty level (FPL) or less than 200% for pregnant women.

 Ohio CCAP is the state subsidy program targeted at low-income families who need help paying for child care.
 It provides assistance with payment for child care on a sliding fee basis for eligible parents.